Bramble Cottage, Sedbergh

 There is a dental practice on Main Street, and a medical centre next to the Spar on Station Road.
 There is also a veterinary practice on Back Lane.

-For more information about shops and facilities in the Sedbergh area, go to the Community Information Centre at 72 Main Street, or visit the Sedbergh.Org.Uk websites.
+For more information about shops and facilities in the Sedbergh area, go to the Community Information Centre at 72 Main Street, or visit the Sedbergh.Org.Uk website.

 Local Attractions